 Papaya has many health benefits like it improves digestion, eye health, protects from cancer, it regulates the women’s menstruation, even it helps in diabetes and more importantly it helps to weight loss.
-So eating papaya regularly in our diet gives an amazing health benefits.
+Eating papaya regularly in our diet gives an amazing health benefits.

 Raw Papaya - 2 cups (chopped)